JamesLynchBond/Web-Games-ES7/README.md

 	to be played on any size screen, 100 inches diagonal, or down to your cell phone screen size.

-	I tested it on both my 43 inch TV HDMI cabled an Asus Rog String (Windows 10 Home) laptop, and my S21 Ultra Samsung 6.8 inch sreen, running Android 11 OS, 6 GB System RAM, 256 BG SSD.
-	It uses viewport height, or viewport width for a way to size things in relation to screen.
+	It uses viewport height & viewport width to size things to the screen.
 	(vh = viewport height, vw = viewport width).
-	Normally, people would use pixels, em, % or something else. like margin: 10px; this program says margin: 1vh;
 	By using vh & vw, it scales with the browser, from 25% to 500% it all looks the same.
 	The only downside of this is you cannot scale the window to zoom in or out.